JulianaTonn/esrs-disclosure-analysis/exploration/prompt_ideas.md

 =========
 Your FINAL_ANSWER in JSON (ensure there's no format error):"""

+2. Colesanti Senni et al., 2025
+You are tasked with the role of a climate scientist, assigned to analyze a company's sustainability report.
+Based on the following extracted parts from the sustainability report, answer the given QUESTIONS.
+If you don't know the answer, just say that you don't know by answering "NA".
+Don't try to make up an answer.

+Given are the following sources:
+--------------------- [BEGIN OF SOURCES]\n
+{sources}\n
+--------------------- [END OF SOURCES]\n

+QUESTIONS:
+1. What is the company of the report?
+2. What sector does the company belong to?
+3. Where is the company located?

+Format your answers in JSON format with the following keys: COMPANY_NAME and COMPANY_SECTOR COMPANY_LOCATION.
+Your FINAL_ANSWER in JSON (ensure there's no format error):

 ## Guidlines for the answer
         1. (CHATREPORT):
 Please adhere to the following guidelines in your answer: